-BEHAVIOUR SLIPS
+BEHAVIOUR CARDS

 There may be occasions when a pupil's behaviour, effort or work does not meet an acceptable standard in terms of their ability.
-Incidents of poor behaviour are recorded by staff on virtual 'slips'.
-The yellow slip will be given for minor misconduct.
-In order to distinguish between such minor incidents and more substantial problems, we use a red slip for serious offences.
-Parents will be informed if their son/daughter is given a red slip (or several yellow slips) and may be asked to come in to discuss the incident with us.
+Incidents of poor behaviour are recorded by staff on virtual 'cards'.
+The yellow card will be given for minor misconduct.
+In order to distinguish between such minor incidents and more substantial problems, we use a red card for serious offences.
+Parents will be informed if their son/daughter is given a red card (or several yellow cards) and may be asked to come in to discuss the incident with us.
 These notes are collated by the Senior Deputy Head of the Prep School.
 Children will be required to discuss the reasons for their behaviour with the Senior Deputy Head and, when necessary, the Head of the Prep School, and individual strategies are discussed and implemented to aid their progress.